adharshkamath/adharshkamath.github.io/content/about.md

 You can find all my projects on my [GitHub profile](https://github.com/adharshkamath/).

-I have also started maintaining a list of [projects](/tags/project/) I\'ve worked on/I\'m planning to work on.
+I have also started maintaining a list of [projects](/tags/project/) I've worked on/I\'m planning to work on.
 The list is still under construction.

 [Reach out](mailto:adharshkamathr@gmail.com) to me if you find any errors in my posts, or if you want to discuss my projects/posts.